Problems We Found In Fort Worth's Tap WaterRSS

 Arsenic In Fort Worth Drinking Water

 Arsenic is a toxic metal that is known to cause cancer and other health issues.
 Unlike lead, which leaches into water from plumbing, arsenic comes from the source water itself.
-Fort Worth is in compliance with the EPA’s loose water quality standards but it is very important to point out that EPA’s standard balances the toxicity against the costs of removing arsenic from drinking water at the municipal level.
-The most recent tap water quality report reported an arsenic concentration up to 1.4 parts per billion for the city.
+Fort Worth's water quality is in compliance with the EPA’s loose water quality standards but it is very important to point out that EPA’s standard balances the toxicity against the costs of removing arsenic from drinking water at the municipal level.
+The most recent Fort Worth water quality report reported an arsenic concentration up to 1.5 parts per billion for the city.
 Hydroviv recommends that anyone with more than 1 part per billion take steps to remove arsenic from their water, especially if children are in the home.

 Lead In Fort Worth Drinking Water

 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
-Currently, 10% of samples analyzed for lead in Fort Worth are 3.2 parts per billion.
-Though in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
+Currently, 10% of Ft.
+Worth water samples analyzed for lead revealed concentrations of 7.7 parts per billion.
+Though Fort Worth's water quality is in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.

 Chromium 6 In Fort Worth Drinking Water